Role of alkaline metal in the rare-earth triangular antiferromagnet KYbO$_2$: Methods

 \section{Methods}

 \textit{Sample preparation.} Polycrystalline KYbO$_2$ was synthesized by a solid-state reaction using KO$_2$ and Yb$_2$O$_3$ as starting materials.
 The reagents were weighed and ground in an agate mortar in an argon-filled glovebox to prevent a reaction of KO$_2$ with air moisture.
 An excess of 75\% KO$_2$ was used similar to the approach in Ref.~\cite{Dong2008}.
 The powdered reagents were filled into a platinum crucible, placed in a horizontal furnace, heated to 650 °C, held at this temperature for 16\,h, and subsequently cooled down to room temperature.
 The reaction was performed using an argon flow of 20\,sccm.
 The finished product was stored under argon atmosphere since it rapidly decomposes in contact with air moisture.
-The polycrystalline sample of NaYbO$_2$ was prepared similar to the previous study~\cite{Ding2019}.
+For a direct comparison with KYbO2, the polycrystalline sample of NaYbO$_2$ was prepared similar to the previous study~\cite{Ding2019}.

-\textit{Crystal structure.} Synchrotron X-ray diffraction measurements were performed to verify the space group and check the quality of the sample.
+\textit{Crystal structure.} Synchrotron X-ray diffraction measurements were performed to determine the crystal structure (Fig.~\ref{fig:1}).
 Diffraction data were collected at the MSPD beamline~\cite{Fauth2013} (ALBA, Spain) using the multianalyzer setup and the wavelength of $\lambda = 0.32525$\,\r A at the constant temperature of 10\,K. To reduce preferred-orientation effects, the powder sample was placed into a thin-wall glass capillary and spun during the measurement. \textit{Magnetic characterization.} Temperature-dependent magnetic susceptibility was measured using the SQUID magnetometer from Quantum Design (MPMS 3) from 2 to 300\,K at 1\,T (ZFC) and between 0.4 and 2\,K in various magnetic fields between 1 and 5\,T utilizing the $^3$He cooling stage.
 Field-dependent magnetization measurements up to 7\,T were performed at various temperatures between 0.4\,K and 1\,K using the MPMS with the $^3$He cooling stage.
 The Quantum Design PPMS equipped with the vibrating sample magnetometer option provided an extension of the magnetic field up to 14\,T at 2\,K. The field-dependent magnetization up to 40\,T was measured at 0.54\,K using a triply compensated extraction magnetometer within a 50\,T mid-length-pulse magnet at the High Magnetic Field Laboratory Dresden.

 \textit{Specific heat measurements.} The specific heat of KYbO$_2$ as well as NaYbO$_2$ was measured by thermal relaxation method between 0.5 and 30\,K using the PPMS from Quantum Design with the $^3$He insert at various magnetic fields.
 Zero-field measurements were extended up to 300\,K using the standard $^4$He setup.
 In the case of NaYbO$_2$, a dilution refrigerator has been used to extend the temperature range down to 70\,mK.
 The specific heat in fields up to 8\,T has been determined by a thermal relaxation method.
 Further details can be found in Ref.~\cite{Ding2019}, where selected low-field data ($B \le 1.25$\,T) for NaYbO$_2$ have already been reported.